 Relative Moves can be brought to a Controlled Stop by using the Hold Move Command from your host controller.
 When the command is accepted, the axis will immediately decelerate at the programmed rate and stop.
-When stopped successfully, the SMD17K will set an In\Hold\State bit in the input data table.
+When stopped successfully, the SMD23K or SMD24K will set an In\Hold\State bit in the input data table.
 The Relative Move can be restarted with the Resume Move command from the host controller or the move can be aborted by starting another move.
 The Resume Move command allows you to change the move's Programmed Speed, Acceleration Value and Type, and the Deceleration Value and Type.
 The Target Position cannot be changed with the Resume Move Command.

-- ➤ The move completes without error. - ➤ You issue a Hold Move command through the Network Output Data.
+- > The move completes without error. - You toggle the Hold\Move control bit in the Network Output Data.
 Note that your holding position will most likely not be the final position you commanded.
 You can resume a held Relative Move by using the Resume Move command.
-The use of the Hold Move and Resume Move commands is further explained in the Controlling Moves In Progress section starting on page 38.
+The use of the Hold\Move and Resume\Move bits is further explained in the Controlling Moves In Progress section starting on page 40.

-- ➤ You issue an Immediate Stop command through the Network Output Data. - ➤ An inactive-to-active transition on an input configured as an E-Stop Input. - ➤ A CW or CWW Limit Switch is reached.
+- > The Immediate Stop bit makes a $0 \rightarrow 1$ transition in the Network Output Data. - > An inactive-to-active transition on an input configured as an E-Stop Input. - ➤ A CW or CWW Limit Switch is reached.
 If the limit that is reached is the same as the direction of travel, for example, hitting the CW limit while running a CW move, a Reset Errors command must be issued before moves are allowed in that direction again.
 If the limit that is reached is opposite the direction of travel, a Reset Errors command does not have to be issued.